hngx-org/Fortress-events-backend/PULL_REQUEST.md

 ## Screenshots
-The following screenshots is a demo test in mocha showing the successful passing of the testcases
+The following screenshots is a demo test in Postman showing the successful passing of the testcases:

 ![](/screenshots/all_comments.png)

 ![](/screenshots/comment_by_id.png)